 Make sure your design could be produced in fabric!
 No pictures.
 No gradients.
 No drop shadows.
 Just SOLID GEOMETRIC SHAPES!

 Your flag could be very simple — look at the flags of Japan, or Norway, or Ireland.
 But positioning is important.
 Flags do not have symbols placed randomly.
-If you’re going to make a design that’s a simple “X” make sure the X is perfectly centered and the spacing is even in all four corners.
-If you’re going to design a flag that has three horizontal lines, make sure the lines are exactly the same size.
+If you’re going to make a design that’s a simple “X” make sure the X is perfectly centered and the spacing is even around your X. If you’re going to design a flag that has three horizontal lines, make sure the lines are exactly the same size.

-You can make the flag simple, but make it carefully so it’s precise and neat.
+You can make the flag simple, but make it carefully so it’s PRECISE & NEAT.

 The #1 priority for paper money printed by countries today is MAKING IT DIFFICULT FOR COUNTERFEITERS.
 This means using intricate patterns that overlap.
 When you look closely at the background you can often see layers of images.